SEA LIFE Sydney Aquarium is a huge tourist draw for families and solo travelers alike.

 If you decide to travel by train, get down at Town Hall Station.

 Then walk towards Market Street and continue walking West, down the hill towards the Darling Harbour.
+The Sydney Aquarium is 10 minutes walk from the train station.

 You can also get down from the train at Wynyard station and head towards King Street and walk downhill to reach your destination.